 This is a flexible, short-term mortgage and is often the best mortgage product if the property is classed as uninhabitable, because these lenders allow you to buy the property and complete the renovations to make it habitable, so long as you have a strategy to repay the loan before the end of the term.

 This is called an “exit strategy”, and acceptable plans may be to remortgage to clear the loan or sell the property on when the work is done.

 Bridging finance usually starts at a term of 3 – 6 months and can be up to around 24 months depending on your personal circumstances and how long you need it for!

 You may need a higher deposit for bridging finance than compared to a main residential mortgage, as the loan to value limits are usually a maximum of around 70 – 75% of the property value.

 Keep in mind that the lenders may ask what experience you have with property renovation, or ask to see plans from the contractors to ensure that they are viable.

-We have written more about this in the bridging and short-term finance section on our site here.
+We have written more about the property development aspect of this in the bridging and short-term finance section on our site here.

 If you have a similar enquiry, get in touch and one of the bridging specialists we work with will be in touch ASAP!